SyRoxS1/Ultimate-Youtube-File-Uploader/Srv-Win/README.md

-This branch is for automisation of the upload process so convert file into video and then upload the video
+This part of the program is for automation of the upload process so convert file into video and then upload the video

 It necessite a graphical interface (i have only tested it on windows so i'm only sure for win os)